thosgood/this-weeks-finds/markdown/51-100/week089.md

 explained the idea of a "2-category" pretty precisely.
 This is a gadget with a bunch of objects, a bunch of morphisms going from one object to another, and a bunch of 2-morphisms going from one morphism to another.
-We write i f: x → y to denote a morphism f from the object x to the object y, and we write F: f =\> g to denote a 2-morphism F from the morphism f to the morphism g.
+We write i f: x \to y to denote a morphism f from the object x to the object y, and we write F: f =\> g to denote a 2-morphism F from the morphism f to the morphism g.

-Just as in a category, in a 2-category we can compose a morphism f: x → y with a morphism g: y → z to get a morphism fg: x → z.
+Just as in a category, in a 2-category we can compose a morphism f: x \to y with a morphism g: y \to z to get a morphism fg: x \to z.
 (Note that I write fg instead of gf; I'm going to use this ordering most of the time, though I may occaisionally change my mind just to confuse you more.)
 Similarly, we can compose a 2-morphism F: f =\> g with a